 Although the UK health care system (the NHS) is currently under a lot of strain, it is something that UK residents are very grateful for.
 It provides free healthcare, including emergency care, to all who are ordinarily resident in the UK, including expats.

 The history of the UK and its constituent countries stretches back millennia.
 The region has experienced all manner of momentous events, from the Norman Conquest, to the Protestant Reformation, the English Revolution, the Restoration of the Monarchy and many more crucial events besides.
 This rich history is in evidence today in the country’s architecture, in its artefacts on display in numerous museums and in its recorded history and literary heritage.

 5. The Royal Family

-Contributing significantly to the UK’s rich and varied history are its monarchy and royal family.
+An important part of the UK’s rich and varied history is its monarchy and royal family.
 One of the benefits of having a royal family is that they lend a great sense of occasion to events, whether they are attending the opening of the London Olympics in 2012, remembering the fallen on Remembrance Sunday or watching the Wimbledon Tennis Final.
 There are also a number of stately occasions throughout the year related directly to the monarchy, such as Trooping the Colour and the State Opening of Parliament.
 Plus, there is always the possible excitement of a new royal baby or an elaborate royal wedding.